kauppine/cybersecuritybase-project/readme.md

 ```

 ### A5 Security Misconfiguration ###
-Admin console is still enable for database access and it won't require admin privileges.
+Admin console is still enabled for database access and it won't require admin privileges.

 1. http://127.0.0.1:8080/h2-console/
 2. Log in with previously made account